-- 59. Entire Agreement.
-The Parties understand and agree that the University is entering into this Agreement with the understanding that the provisions of the Agreement set forth all the requirements for annexation and development of CU Boulder South, and any additional requirements imposed on the University or on the Agreement will render the Agreement void and the University will commence de-annexation proceedings. - 60.
-Dispute Resolution.
-The Parties shall attempt to resolve any dispute arising out of or relating to this Agreement through negotiations between designees of the Parties, who have authority to settle the same.
-If the matter is not resolved by negotiation within 30 days of receipt of a written 'invitation to negotiate,' the Parties will attempt to resolve the dispute in good faith through an agreed Alternative Dispute Resolution (ADR) procedure, or in default of agreement, through an ADR procedure as recommended to the Parties by a mutually agreed upon mediator.
-Nothing in this clause shall be construed as prohibiting a Party from applying to a court for interim injunctive relief.
+60. Dispute Resolution.
+The Parties have entered into this Agreement with the understanding and expectation that they will continue to collaborate on issues related to annexation.
+The Parties will attempt to resolve any dispute arising out of or relating to this Agreement through negotiations between designees of the Parties, who have authority to settle the same.
+If the matter is not resolved by negotiation within 30 days of receipt of a written 'invitation to negotiate,' the Parties will attempt to resolve the dispute in good faith through an agreed Alternative Dispute Resolution ("ADR") procedure, or in default of agreement, through an ADR procedure as recommended to the Parties by a mutually agreed upon mediator.
+Nothing in this clause will be construed as prohibiting a Party from applying to a court for interim injunctive relief.